percolate/sdic/README.md

 constraint.

-With `sdic`, you can write you complex constraints as simple queries, and have the database run them asynchronously at the occurence you want.
+With `sdic`, you can write you complex constraints as simple queries, and have the database run them asynchronously at the occurrence you want.

 We call them "soft constraints".